giahao1411/pi-store-management-system/README.md

 Open project and choose ` Start ` on the Tool Bar or you can choose ` Debug ` then ` Start debugging ` to run the project.

-The login account is ` admin ` for username and ` admin123 ` for password.

 ## License

 This project is licensed under the [GNU GPLv3 License](./LICENSE).